2020 Country Reports on Human Rights Practices: Mongolia

 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.

-Foreign Travel: Under the criminal code, at the request of the Prosecutor General’s Office, courts can ban the departure of persons who are plotting criminal activity.
+Foreign Travel: At the request of the Prosecutor General’s Office, courts may ban the departure of persons who are plotting criminal activity.
 The law requires that those subject to an exit ban receive timely notification.
 Authorities did not allow persons under exit bans to leave until the disputes leading to the bans were resolved administratively or by court decision, and bans may remain in place for years.
-According to reports, 500 persons, including several foreign residents, were banned from leaving the country in 2018, and the practice continued during the year.
+In response to COVID-19, the government suspended commercial flights into and out of the country and closed the land borders to most passenger traffic.
+Persons wishing to leave were generally able to obtain seats on the outbound legs of infrequent flights organized by the government to repatriate Mongolian citizens stranded abroad.

 Access to Asylum: The law provides for granting asylum, and the government provided limited protections to foreign residents in the country while UNHCR adjudicated their refugee claims.
 The law establishes deportation criteria and permits the Agency for Foreign Citizens and Naturalization (the country’s immigration agency) to deport asylum seekers who it deems do not qualify.